 In the Lifetime of the Buddha

-Two aged disciples of the Buddha spent the rainy season in a forest.
-When it was time to return to the monastery they packed provisions for the journey, but kept delaying their departure.
-They did this for three months before finally setting off.
-When they arrived, they admitted to being lazy and the Buddha told this story of their earlier births as the two lazy fish so everyone knew they had once before been reluctant to leave their temporary dwelling.
+The two lazy fish were earlier births of two elderly disciples of the Buddha who spent a rainy season in a forest.
+When it was time to return to the monastery, they packed provisions for the journey, but kept delaying their departure.
+It was three months before they finally took off.
+When they arrived, they admitted to being lazy, and the Buddha told this story so everyone knew this was not the first time they had been reluctant to leave their temporary dwelling.